Policy: Section XI

 - Review of Appeal and Notice of Appeal Outcome

 Neither party may submit any new requests for appeal after this time period.
-The Appeal Chair will collect any additional information needed and all documentation regarding the approved grounds for appeal and the subsequent responses will be shared with other Appeal Officers (if any).
-The Appeal Chair may permit the parties an opportunity to be heard by the Appeal Officer(s) and answer questions from them.
+The Appellate Chair will collect any additional information needed and all documentation regarding the approved grounds for appeal and the subsequent responses will be shared with other Appellate Officers (if any).
+The Appellate Chair may permit the parties an opportunity to be heard by the Appellate Officer(s) and answer questions from them.

 The Appellate Officer(s) will render a decision on appeal in no more than three (3) business days, barring exigent circumstances.
 All decisions are by majority vote and apply the preponderance standard of evidence.